qiskit-community/prototype-zne/docs/reference_guide.md

             A ReckoningResult object with the extrapolated value, std error, and metadata.
         """
     ```

+If only one of `NoiseAmplifier.amplify_circuit_noise` or `NoiseAmplifier.amplify_dag_noise`
+is implemented, delegating the implementation of the other to the parent class
+(i.e. `super()`) will default to executing the first with the appropriate type conversion.

 Finally, we simply pass instances of these to the constructor through the `ZNEStrategy` object:
 ```python